 The features from Brinks vary according to the equipment or plan that you purchase.

 Overall, they offer wireless equipment for an easy DIY installation.
 Brinks devices can function with or without Wi-Fi and users can remotely control their security devices through the Brinks app via a smartphone or a tablet.
 In case of emergency, you can reach the monitoring team through a cell phone connection as well.

 Contracts and Warranties

 ADT requires you to sign a contract for a minimum period of either 36 or 24 months.
 We personally don’t love long-term contracts, but honestly, they aren’t a deal-breaker for us.

-They also offer a theft protection guarantee — meaning that ADT will refund $500 if an intruder gets inside your home.
+They also offer a theft protection guarantee — meaning that ADT will refund up to $500 of your losses if an intruder gets inside your home.
 Additionally, the company has a money-back guarantee.
 You can try ADT’s security system for six months and, if you don’t like it, ADT refunds your money.

-Last but not least, with ADT you can enroll in their Extended Limited Warranty/Quality Service Plan (QSP), which is useful to avoid repair or replacement charges for your equipment.
+Last but not least, you can enroll in ADT's Extended Limited Warranty/Quality Service Plan (QSP), which is useful to avoid repair or replacement charges for your equipment.

 Unfortunately, Brinks requires customers to commit to a 3-year contract (a hefty commitment for some).
 Then again, it’s the same contract length as ADT.

-Like ADT, Brinks also offers a theft protection guarantee that allows you to cancel their services without penalty and get your money back.
+Like ADT, Brinks also offers a money-back guarantee that allows you to cancel their services without penalty and get your money back.
 However, you must cancel within the first 30 days after signing a Brinks’ contract.

 Sometimes, after long periods of use, devices need to be repaired or replaced.
 To ensure that your equipment is working as it should, Brinks offers a warranty on home automation products which covers repairs and/or replacement of failed equipment.
 We appreciate the equipment warranty, as you never really know when your components will decide to give out.
 We see it as a little extra peace of mind.